Florida Spousal Support

 Lump-Sum Alimony

-This is just a form of payment that allows for the alimony to be paid all at once instead of monthly.
+This is just a form of payment which allows for the alimony to be paid all at once instead of monthly.
 It is often awarded if there are significant financial resources from which it can be paid, and if the court is unsure about the supporting spouse’s reliability, well-being, or future income.

 How Our Lawyers Can Guide You to Pursue Spousal Support in Florida

-At Mario, Gunde, Peters & Kelley, we have the skills and experience to provide our clients with top-tier legal services.
+At Mario Gunde Peters & Kelley, we have the skills and experience to provide our clients with top-tier legal services.
 Here are the steps we will take if you choose us to represent you in your spousal support case.

 1. Assess Your Eligibility